jatinssaluja/Simple-Template-Engine-Using-Node.js-and-Express.js/README.txt

 I implemented the template engine using Node.js and Express.js.
 My code handles both templates, template.tmpl and extra.tmpl.

-In order to run my code, please go to command line, change to directory template-engine and execute the following steps sequentially:
+In order to run my code, please go to command line, change to the project directory and execute the following steps sequentially:

 1) Run 'npm install' command.